-As part of our continued MakeMusic technology modernization, the Dolet plug-in no longer supports Finale versions prior to Finale 2009 as of version 6.8.
-You may continue to use version 6.7 with earlier Finale versions and operating systems.
+As part of our continued MakeMusic technology modernization, the Dolet plug-in no longer supports Finale versions prior to Finale 2011 as of version 7.6, or Finale 2009 as of version 6.8.
+You may continue to older Dolet versions with earlier Finale versions and operating systems.
 Support for Windows XP has been removed as of version 7.1.
 Support for Windows Vista and the original Windows 7 pre-SP1 release has been removed as of version 7.2.

 Starting with v25, Finale now includes all the additional MusicXML features previously available only in the Dolet plug-in.
 There is no 64-bit version of this plug-in needed for current Finale users.

 Information about previous updates can be found at the Dolet for Finale version history at http://www.musicxml.com/dolet-plugin/dolet-plugin-for-finale/version-history/.